Dhananjay-shrivastav/CxxPrimerPlus/README.md

 	The program should prompt the user to enter a wine name, the number of elements of the array, and the year and bottle count information for each array element.
 The program should use this data to construct a Wine object and then display the information stored in the object.
-For guidance, here＊s a sample test program:
+For guidance, here"s a sample test program:
 		// pe14-1.cpp -- using Wine class with containment
 		#include <iostream>
-		#include ※winec.h§
+		#include "winec.h"
 		int main ( void )
 		{
 			using std::cin;
 			using std::cout;
 			using std::endl;
-			cout << ※Enter name of wine: ※;
+			cout << "Enter name of wine: ";
 			char lab[50];
 			cin.getline(lab, 50);
-			cout << ※Enter number of years: ※;
+			cout << "Enter number of years: ";
 			int yrs;
 			cin >> yrs;
 			Wine holding(lab, yrs); // store label, years, give arrays yrs elements